privacybydesign/pbdf-website/pages/en/irma-verifier.md

    company, you can ask this company to do the integration for you.

- * Possibly, commercial parties will emerge that will offer verification of IRMA attributes as a service.
+ * Possibly, commercial parties will emerge that will offer verification of Yivi attributes as a service.

  * In particular, existing *Payment Service Providers* may start offering such attribute verification services, together with their existing payment processing services.

 The Privacy by Design foundation will not offer attribute verification services.
-The foundation focuses on operating the IRMA infrastructure and on issuing a basic set of attributes.
+The foundation focuses on operating the Yivi infrastructure and on issuing a basic set of attributes.
 In the current initial phase the foundation can offer advice, but it will not do this free-of-charge.
 For more information, feel free to [get in touch](/contact-en).

-To summarize: IRMA can be used without any costs, at least if you do everything yourself.
+To summarize: Yivi can be used without any costs, at least if you do everything yourself.

-The video below provides a tutorial for integrating IRMA attribute verification in your website.
+The video below provides a tutorial for integrating Yivi attribute verification in your website.
 For more information, see the [technical documentation](/documentation).